Anthony Rizzo Player Props: Yankees vs. Athletics

 Anthony Rizzo At The Plate

-- Among the qualified hitters in baseball, he ranks 55th in batting average, 38th in on-base percentage, and 74th in slugging.
+- Among qualifying batters, he ranks 48th in batting average, while his on-base percentage ranks 29th and he is 71st in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.